-- df (pandas DataFrame) A dataframe containing columns with numeric human scores, columns with numeric system scores and a column with group membership. - group (str) Name of the column containing group membership. - system\score\column (str) Name of the column containing system scores. - human\score\column (str) Name of the column containing human scores. - base\group (str, optional) Name of the group to use as the reference category.
-Defaults to None in which case the group with the largest number of cases will be used as the reference category.
+- df (pandas.DataFrame) A dataframe containing columns with numeric human scores, columns with numeric system scores and a column with group membership. - group (str) Name of the column containing group membership. - system_score_column (str) Name of the column containing system scores. - human_score_column (str) Name of the column containing human scores.
+Dedaults to "sc1". - base_group (Optional[str]) Name of the group to use as the reference category.
+If None, the group with the largest number of cases will be used as the reference category.
 Ties are broken alphabetically.
+Defaults to None.